Team-BHP > The Indian Car Scene

 Calling a crossover "A hatch on steroid" will always be a subjective criterion.
 If body on frame rwd car is a criterion to be an suv, than all the cars of 60s and 70s were suv including the humble premier padmini and ambassador.
 Just like evolution, the boundaries between categories are blurring giving rise to products which inherit good traits of the two categories leaving behind the not so needed one.
 Example, mobile and tablet giving rise phablets.
 Similarly for Indian conditins, where road conditions cant be predicted for next 100 meters, having good ground clearance is a desirable trait with imposing stance helping you to get clear lane ahead.
 I myself ran over a big stone in a hilly area which was kept on road because of an accident few turns ahead but went unscathed because of higher clearace of the ecosport.
 Has it been any other low slung hatch or sedan, it was an on the spot casuality at 4 in the morning.
 Similarly, during my drive to ladakh i spotted a couple of veritoes and polos parked road side with oil oozing underneath, whereas my ecosport with its raised belly and taut suspension, never once it kissed the mother earth, making my trip a pleasent memory.
 Good approach, departure and ramp breakover angles also set the crossovers apart from regular hatches.
 Availability of an optional awd to a crossover makes a daily office goer "a mudslugger" on weekends.
 True a crossover can never crawl over large stone boulders like a " body on frame" suv, but with better fuel efficiency and easier driving dynamics, crossover are here to stay, with whatever the name you like to call it.

-Dr.Abhi is online now (2) Thanks
+Dr.Abhi is offline (2) Thanks

 Old 2nd August 2015, 14:31 #75